Vegan Sour Cream

 Vegan Sour Cream, made with 4 ingredients and 5 minutes.
 It’s thick, creamy, tangy and the perfect substitute for dairy sour cream!

-Do you miss dairy sour cream?
-I used to love sour cream before I went vegan; a dollop here and there made food more delicious and satisfying.
+Do you miss sour cream?
+I used to love the stuff before I went vegan; a dollop here and there made food more delicious and satisfying.

+- Add yogurt if desired.
 This last step is optional but will bring your sour cream to the next level!
 Pour the cashew mixture into a bowl, and stir in 1 cup of unsweetened non-dairy yogurt.
 It helps the sour cream be lighter in texture (more like real sour cream), and helps it to taste tangier.
-I love this addition, but you can definitely leave it out if you can’t easily find unsweetened vegan yogurt or don’t want to use it.

-Can you make it without a high powered blender?
+Can you make it without a high-speed blender?

 It is possible, though it will probably be grainier and not as smooth as mine.
 If there’s one thing you should invest in as a vegan home cook, it’s a high powered blender.
 I love, love, love my Vitamix and can’t live without it!

-If using a regular blender, soak the cashews for a long time, an hour in hot water.
+If using a regular blender or food processor, soak the cashews for a long time, an hour in hot water.
 That will soften them up even more so they will blend better.

+- How long will cashew sour cream keep?
 I have found that it will keep about 1 week in the refrigerator, in a covered container.
 This recipe does make quite a lot, so freeze some if you want.
-You could cut the recipe in half, but it may not blend up as well, depending on your blender.

 Vegan Sour Cream